 VERY IMPORTANT: In the afternoon of 14th March 2020, the Ecuadorian government announced strict new border controls.
 As of 23:59 on Sunday 15th March all borders will be closed to incoming visitors – this includes flights, boats and overland borders.
-These measures will be in place for 3 weeks.

 If you are already traveling inside Ecuador, bear in mind that there will likely be very few flight options leaving the country, so we recommend that you get in touch with your international airline ASAP.
 At Quito Airport it is not possible to buy international tickets in person, so you should call your airline’s booking number, or make changes to your ticket online on the airline’s website.

 VERY IMPORTANT: Late afternoon of 14th March 2020, the Ecuadorian government announced new controls related to Galapagos.
 As of 23:59 on Sunday 15th March no foreign travelers will be able to enter the islands.
 Those passengers currently traveling at Galapagos are being recommended to reschedule their flights and return to Quito or Guayaquil.
-These measures will be in place for 3 weeks.

 As of 12th March 2020, schools and group social events such as church services and concerts have been temporarily suspended across the country.